MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/technical-reference-details-about-encryption.md

 ## Support for TLS 1.0 and 1.1 deprecation and what this means for you

 Since October 31, 2018, Office 365 no longer supports TLS 1.0 and 1.1.
 This means that Microsoft will not fix new issues that are found in clients, devices, or services that connect to Office 365 by using TLS 1.0 and 1.1.

-This doesn't mean Office 365 will block TLS 1.0 and 1.1 connections.

-Although we originally set a date of June 1, 2020 for TLS 1.0 and TLS 1.1 deprecation for WorldWide and GCC environments, this date is no longer valid.
-This was due to COVID-19.
-When we have a new date for this deprecation, we will publish it here.

-For GCC High and DoD environments, official deprecation occurred on January 15, 2020.
+Official deprecation for GCC High and DoD environments began January 15, 2020.
+Deprecation of TLS 1.0 and 1.1 for Worldwide and GCC environments begins October 15, 2020.

 You should make sure that all client-server and browser-server combinations use TLS 1.2 and modern cipher suites to maintain a secure connection to Office 365 and Microsoft 365 services.
 You might have to update certain client-server and browser-server combinations.
 For information about how this impacts you, see [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/help/4057306/preparing-for-tls-1-2-in-office-365).